Revelation verse by verse

 “And the third angel followed them, saying with a loud voice, if any man worships the beast and his image, and receive his mark in his forehead, or in his hand, The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb.”

 The third messenger sounded the last warning!
-It is loud to put all on notice and to confirm God's judgment against those who worship the beast within the false church system.
+It is loud to notify all and to confirm God's judgment against those who worship the beast within the fallen church system.
 Jesus uses members of his true church to utter these warning messages.

-As Babylon deceived many with her wine of spiritual fornication, God, in return, will make her drink the wine of His wrath.
+Because Babylon deceives many with her wine of spiritual fornication, God, in return, will make her drink the wine of His wrath.

-The Greek word for torment here is básanos, a stone used as a touchstone to test the purity of metals.
-"Torment" is God's judgment to chastise, warn, correct, and help God's people come out of the false church system called "Babylon the great."
-In a way, it is God's severe mercy, desiring to purify many by fiery tests to lead them to repentance.
+The Greek word for torment is básanos, a stone used to test the purity of metals.
+"Torment" is not physical.
+It is God's judgment to chastise, warn, correct, and help God's people "come out" of the false church system called "Babylon the great."
+It is God's severe mercy, desiring to purify many by fiery tests, in the hope of leading some to repentance.

-Scripturally, “fire and brimstone” torment is not real fire or fiery hell!
-It is a severe form of spiritual purification as fire.
-This can be seen from Jesus' warning to the church of Thyatira and Paul's words to the Corinthians:
+Scripturally, “fire and brimstone” does not refer to real fire or fiery hell!
+It is a severe form of spiritual purification like fire.
+Note Jesus' fiery warning to the church of Thyatira and Paul's words to the Corinthians:

 “I gave her time to repent of sexual immorality, and she did not repent.
 Indeed, I will cast her into a (spiritual) sickbed, and those who commit adultery with her into great tribulation (great test) unless they repent of their deeds.
 I will kill her children with (spiritual) death, and all the churches shall know that I am He who searches the minds and hearts.
 And I will give to each one of you according to your works.”